fridge-dev/blog/docs/_posts/2025-01-16-understandability-over-dry.md

 title: Understandability over DRY
 ---

-Let me get my contentious opinion out of the way right away: I think [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is an over-valued software philosophy. \*gasp!\*

-After ranting about this to my team, I wanted to write out my thoughts on cases when DRY can be sacrificed.
-I think the real risk is when you blindly following DRY, and when you don't use higher brain power to judge if DRY actually helps code understandability or not.
-It requires a case-by-case evaluation.

 ### Edit: Existing art

-I've since stumbled upon a couple of posts that explain my mentality in a much more concise and coherent way.
+Since writing this, I've stumbled upon a couple of posts that explain my opinion in a much more concise and coherent way.
 I'll leave my drafted rant here, but you should really read the 2 posts below.

 > "you shouldn't be dogmatic about when you start writing abstractions but instead write the abstraction when it feels right and don't be afraid to duplicate code until you get there."
 >